 - 1. The certificate applicant submits the certificate application at the GTLSCA website. - 2.
-The certificate applicant self-generates the key pair and uses the key pair to generate the PKCS#10 certificate application file, affixes the signature and uploads the certificate application file. - The certificate applicant sends the certificate application in official document form to the registration counter for processing. - 4.
-If the SSL/TLS certificate is applied for online with an agency (organization) / unit certificate IC card, the application does not have to be submitted in official document form.
+The certificate applicant self-generates the key pair and uses the key pair to generate the PKCS#10 certificate application file, affixes the signature and uploads the certificate application file. - 3.
+The certificate applicant sends the certificate application in official document form to the registration counter for processing. - 4.
+If the SSL/TLS certificate is applied for online with an agency (organization) / unit certificate IC card, the application does not have to be submitted in official document form. - 5.
+If the applicant applied certificate by ACME, the certificate application procedure will be completed through ACME.